-- 3.1.
-A minimum of four resident bays shall be provided onsite, with one car parking bay allocated to each dwelling; - 3.2.
-Vehicle and pedestrian access points are required to match into existing footpath levels: - 3.3.
+3.1.
+A minimum of four resident bays shall be provided onsite, with one car parking bay allocated to each dwelling;

+- 3.2.
+Vehicle and pedestrian access points are required to match into existing footpath levels; - 3.3.
 The car parking and access areas shall be sealed, drained, paved and line marked in accordance with the approved plans and are to comply with the requirements of AS2890.1 prior to the occupation or use of the development; and - 3.1.
-All redundant crossovers shall be removed and the verge area be instated to provide an additional on-street parking bay to the satisfaction of the City prior to the occupation or use of the development;
+All redundant crossovers shall be removed and the verge area be instated to the City's satisfaction to enable an additional on-street parking bay to be provided prior to the occupation or use of the development;